dnote/dnote/COMMANDS.md

 _alias: d_

-Remove either a note or a book
+Remove either a note or a book.

 ```bash
 # Remove the note with `index` in the specified book.